 The SBFC Empathy and Compassion Project

-Our SBFC Partner Districts and Schools are committed to the social emotional wellness of our youth.
-Critical to that goal is creating inclusive school and community environments that encourage and embrace every individual's uniqueness and authenticity, as well as foster meaningful connections with others, community, and the environment.
-With those goals in mind, we created the SBFC Empathy and Compassion Project which includes original blogs and videos of South Bay families (some currently in production) sharing their authentic stories, a school outreach project called, "Which Key Opens Your Door to Compassion?" (photo at right), and this page which provides a curated gallery of resources and information to help us build a more inclusive and supportive community for all of our youth.
+Our SBFC Partner Districts and Schools are committed to the social emotional wellness of all youth.
+Critical to that goal is creating inclusive school and community environments that encourage and embrace every individual's uniqueness and authenticity, as well as fostering meaningful connections with others, community, and the environment.
+With those goals in mind, we created the SBFC Empathy and Compassion Project which includes original blogs and videos, numerous education events that have reached hundreds of parents, the curated gallery of resources found on this page, as well as a school outreach project called, "Which Key Opens Your Door to Compassion?"
+We hope you will find this information and these resources helpful as we work together in our shared goal of helping all youth thrive and reach their full potential.

-In addition to the resources on this page, SBFC has curated related pages that provide specific content on the the following topics (click on the buttons or images on this page to access content):
+In addition to the resources on this page, SBFC has curated related pages that provide specific content on the following:

 Discussing Hate and Violence With Children: A guide and downloadable brochure in English or Spanish (The ADL)

 Love Has No Labels: An ad campaign about implicit bias.
 Includes a family discussion guide (The ADL).